-If the coordinate system of your map is a projected coordinate system, all layers in your map that are copied will be projected into this coordinate system during packaging.
-If you do not want the layers of your map to be projected, either change the coordinate system of your map to match your data or to a geographic coordinate system.
+If the coordinate system of your map is a projected coordinate system, all layers in your map that are copied are projected into this coordinate system during packaging.
+If you do not want the layers of your map to be projected, either change the coordinate system of your map to match your data or switch to a geographic coordinate system.
 For more information on setting the coordinate system of your map, see Specify a coordinate system.

 For a finer degree of control over how data is packaged, you can use the Package Map geoprocessing tool.
 For example, you can specify that only data within the current map extent is packaged.